-The Lightning Process

-Builder is available in:

-Professional, Enterprise,

-Performance, Unlimited,

-and Developer Editions
+Question-to-Case is available in: Group, Professional, Enterprise, Performance, Unlimited, and Developer Editions

-Processes related to Question-to-Case act on the Feed Item object.
+Process Builder is available in: Essentials, Professional, Enterprise, Performance, Unlimited, and Developer Editions Processes related to Question-to-Case act on the Feed Item object.
 The process includes a flow that evaluates whether question posts meet your escalation criteria.
 You can create flow variables based on several Feed Item fields, including: